baltimoreheritage/civil-rights-heritage/public-accommodation.md

 David Bogen summarizes the Baltimore City Passenger Railway cases, writing:

-> About one car in three permitted African Americans to ride, but the railway permitted whites to ride in all cars.93 In February of 1871, John W. Fields, a black barber visiting Baltimore from Virginia, was ejected from a car that did not have such a sign.
-4 He responded by filing suit in United States circuit court, with Mr. Presstman as his attorney.95 The case was tried before Judge Giles and Judge Hugh Lennox Bond (appointed to the Fourth Circuit Court of Appeals by President Ulysses Grant as a reward for his conduct during the Civil War and on the bench in Baltimore).
-96 Judge Bond charged the jury that if the company refused to transport Fields solely because he was black, he should be awarded damages.97 That charge marked the end of segregation on horsecar trolleys, because afterwards the trolley companies found it too expensive to have separate cars for African Americans in the same numbers and with the same convenience as cars restricted to whites.98 Thus, Fields' victory integrated municipal transit in Baltimore.
+> About one car in three permitted African Americans to ride, but the railway permitted whites to ride in all cars.
+In February of 1871, John W. Fields, a black barber visiting Baltimore from Virginia, was ejected from a car that did not have such a sign.
+He responded by filing suit in United States circuit court, with Mr. Presstman as his attorney.
+The case was tried before Judge Giles and Judge Hugh Lennox Bond (appointed to the Fourth Circuit Court of Appeals by President Ulysses Grant as a reward for his conduct during the Civil War and on the bench in Baltimore).
+Judge Bond charged the jury that if the company refused to transport Fields solely because he was black, he should be awarded damages.
+That charge marked the end of segregation on horsecar trolleys, because afterwards the trolley companies found it too expensive to have separate cars for African Americans in the same numbers and with the same convenience as cars restricted to whites.
+Thus, Fields' victory integrated municipal transit in Baltimore.[@bogen_precursors_2004, 733]

 NPS report notes: “Streetcar exclusion and segregation became an increasingly contentious area of southern race relations that did not go unchallenged.”